Setting up the Lab539 hosted Microsoft Defender indicators feed

 In order to utilise the service you must authorise a user.
 This can be done from within the “Microsoft Defender Indicators Management” section of the portal (https://portal.lab539.com).

 Configuring a user is done by clicking the icon in the top right that looks like a user with a cog.
-This will direct you to the Microsoft authentication service where you can select, or enter, the user account which you would like to authorise this service to operate as:
+This will direct you to the Microsoft authentication service where you can select, or enter, the user account which you would like to use to authorise this service.

 This permission “Allows the app to create IOCs and to read or update IOCs it created, on behalf of the signed-in user”.
 This is a very narrow and limited permission.
 It ensures that our service cannot read, write, or modify any indicators that it does not create itself.
 As this service runs in the background it also requires the ability to maintain access to this permission.